The Ghost Inside (album): Background

 On March 22, 2016, Warped Tour founder Kevin Lyman announced via livestream The Ghost Inside would play at the festival in 2017.
 Three days later, The Ghost Inside announced that touring guitarist Chris Davis, formerly of Texas in July, would be joining the band in a permanent capacity.
 On February 10, 2017, Vigil announced the band members were not healthy enough to perform at the festival.
 Lyman continued to hold a spot for them on future Warped Tours.

-The Ghost Inside held their first practice session since the accident on April 17, 2018, and shortly afterwards announced on Facebook; "yes, there is a future".
+The Ghost Inside held their first practice session since the accident on April 17, 2018, and shortly afterwards announced on Facebook that the band planned to return after recovery.
 In January 2019, a fan asked the band on Twitter if they were working on new music; the band responded with a photograph of themselves.
-On February 15, 2019, The Ghost Inside released samples of new material via Twitter, adding to fan speculation.
+On February 15, 2019, The Ghost Inside released samples of new material via Twitter.
 On August 16, the band announced they would release a new album, and that they were working with Jeremy McKinnon of A Day to Remember and Will Putney of Fit for an Autopsy.
-McKinnon had produced the band's two previous albums, Get What You Give (2012) and Dear Youth (2014).
+McKinnon had produced the band's two previous albums, Get What You Give (2012) and Dear Youth (2014); Andrew Wade also returned as an audio engineer from the production of Dear Youth.

 Composition and production

-The Ghost Inside is a metalcore record that is intended to channel the sound of the band's 2010 album Returners.
+Described as metalcore and melodic hardcore, The Ghost Inside is a record that is intended to channel the sound of the band's 2010 album Returners.
 Vigil told Josh Chesler of Spin the long hiatus between albums, coupled with the band's high-profile accident, meant "we knew we had to really deliver on this record.
 We couldn't sell anything short, and we had to give it all 110%."
-Both the album's opening track "Still Alive" and its closing track "Aftermath" proclaim the band's triumph over tragedy while the rest of the songs avoids overt references to the bus collision.
+Both the album's opening track "Still Alive" and its closing track "Aftermath" proclaim the band's triumph over tragedy, though not all the songs bear overt references to the bus collision.
 Bassist Jim Riley said the album "isn't about what happened to us.
 We don't get lost in that one day.
 This is about our journey, our growth, and who we are."
-Unlike The Ghost Inside's earlier albums, which aim to "take the listener on a journey from dark to light", the band chose to "let individual songs explore different emotions we've been experiencing and not force them to have a positive turn".
+Unlike The Ghost Inside's earlier albums, which aim to "take the listener on a journey from dark to light", the band chose to theme different songs on specific emotions, without necessarily focusing on a positive aspect at all in a given song.
+Unlike most of the band's lyrics, "Pressure Point" notably uses profanity.
+The band generally avoids featuring it in their songs, but Riley stated that "sometimes you’re just so fed up that nothing less than a big loud fuck will get the job done".